pubseq/bh20-seq-resource/paper/paper.md

 # Introduction

-As part of the COVID-19 Biohackathion 2020 we formed a working group to create a COVID-19 Public Sequence Resource (CPSR) for Corona virus sequences.
-The general idea was to create a repository that has a low barrier to entry for uploading sequence data using best practices.
+As part of the COVID-19 Biohackathion 2020 we formed a working group to create a COVID-19 Public Sequence Resource (COVID-19 PubSeq) for Corona virus sequences.
+The general idea is to create a repository that has a low barrier to entry for uploading sequence data using best practices.
 I.e., data published with a creative commons 4.0 (CC-4.0) license with metadata using state-of-the art